VanOvermeire/rusty-cdk/README.md

 ## Supported services

-Currently only a limited number of AWS services are (largely or partly) supported, with more on the way:
+Currently only a limited number of AWS services are (largely or partly) supported:
 - DynamoDB
 - Lambda
 - SQS